 Youth Voice in Parliament Week

 Politicians speak on the behalf of us.
-This time, they’re speaking our words.
+Now, they’re speaking our words.

 We asked federal politicians if they would amplify the voices of young people from their electorates by reading their vision for the future in our Federal Parliament.

-Your opportunity to raise the issues that matter most to you, in your words.
-This was the question:
+This is your opportunity to raise the issues that matter most to you, in your words.
+So, we want to hear from you…

 Where do I start?